 The Institute of Ocean and Earth Sciences (IOES) University of Malaya has its roots in the University of Malaya Maritime Research Centre (UMMReC) which was established in 2003 in response to the national call for more concerted research in the marine sciences, considering the importance of Malaysia’s abundant marine heritage as well as to coordinate and lead all research activities and consultancies in marine and maritime research at the University of Malaya.
-The Institute of Ocean and Earth Sciences (IOES), University of Malaya, was approved by the University of Malaya Management on 23 October 2007, and officially launched on 17 January 2008.
+The Institute of Ocean and Earth Sciences (IOES), University of Malaya, was approved by the University of Malaya Management on 23 October 2007 and officially launched on 17 January 2008.

-The establishment of an Institute of Ocean and Earth Sciences (IOES) was timely and imperative given the increasing need for a deeper understanding of ocean and earth interactions in the management of marine natural resources as well as problems associated with global climate change.
+The establishment of an Institute of Ocean and Earth Sciences (IOES) was timely and imperative given the increasing need for a deeper understanding of the ocean and earth interactions in the management of marine natural resources as well as problems associated with global climate change.
 Ocean law and maritime research is an important agendum at the United Nations and at international law.
 The opportunities for economic gain from the seas and oceans as well as the problems facing them, are both vast, being transboundary in nature.
-From the demarcation and settlement of boundary disputes to protection of intellectual property rights and regimes for living to non-living resources of the sea, marine scientific research in ocean law covers many multidisciplinary fields with the assistance of international and regional cooperation.
+From the demarcation and settlement of boundary disputes to the protection of intellectual property rights and regimes for living to non-living resources of the sea, marine scientific research in ocean law covers many multidisciplinary fields with the assistance of international and regional cooperation.
 The IOES is poised to capitalise on this.

 Since 2003, UMMReC has made itself known nationally and regionally by being the first university research centre to conduct a scientific expedition jointly with a leading shipping company in Malaysia, on board their research vessel, the Reef Challenger, to the lesser known islands of Perak and Jarak in the Straits of Malacca.
 UMMReC is also the first university research centre to sign an MoU with the Marine Parks Section of Malaysia and to jointly manage a Marine Research Station on a marine park island, Pulau Tioman.
-Our joint efforts with Titan Chemicals Berhad and the UNDP has generated important scientific data for formulating protection strategies for the highly endangered dugongs in the Johor waters.
+Our joint efforts with Titan Chemicals Berhad and the UNDP have generated important scientific data for formulating protection strategies for the highly endangered dugongs in the Johor waters.
 To date, 17 books and scientific publications have been published and three patents filed.
-A grant under the TechnoFund from the Ministry of Science, Technology and Innovation, was awarded for the production of edible algal vaccines for the shrimp industry.
+A grant under the TechnoFund from the Ministry of Science, Technology and Innovation was awarded for producing edible algal vaccines for the shrimp industry.

-The Research Station strategically located at Bachok, Kelantan, will serve as a centre for field-testing of our eco-engineering technologies in coastal protection, for developing mariculture systems and for launching our expeditions into the South China Sea to profile the ocean-earth-atmosphere systems in our bid to understand their effects on ocean productivity, the monsoons and global climate including impacts on coastal populations.
-Such information will be used by the Maritime Law Unit in their efforts to draw up a national ocean law and policy framework for Malaysia.
+The Bachok Research Station, strategically located at Bachok, Kelantan, will serve as a centre for field-testing our eco-engineering technologies in coastal protection, developing mariculture systems and for launching our expeditions into the South China Sea to profile the ocean-earth-atmosphere systems in our bid to understand their effects on ocean productivity, the monsoons and global climate including impacts on coastal populations.
+Such information will be used by the Maritime Law Unit in its efforts to draw up a national ocean law and policy framework for Malaysia.
 Together with our partners, the National Ocean Centre Southampton and the Korea Ocean Research and Development Institute, IOES looks forward to developing expertise in open ocean research and deep seabed profiling, contributing to national capacity building in ocean research.

-|IOES has good links with the National Oceanography Directorate (NOD), Fisheries Department and the Marine Parks Department, Fisheries Research Institute at Batu Maung, Worldfish Centre, Wetlands International, Malaysian Society of Marine Sciences, Malayan Nature Society, etc. The foundation is laid, the pillars are strong; the team and the centre is ready for the quantum leap towards an Institute of Excellence.
+|IOES has good links with the National Oceanography Directorate (NOD), Fisheries Department and the Marine Parks Department, Fisheries Research Institute at Batu Maung, WorldFish Centre, Wetlands International, Malaysian Society of Marine Sciences, Malayan Nature Society, etc. The foundation is laid, the pillars are strong, and the team and the centre are ready for the quantum leap towards an Institute of Excellence.

-|IOES will undertake research, education and technology development in the Ocean as well as Earth Sciences.
+|IOES will undertake research, education and technology development in the Ocean as well as in Earth Sciences.
 It is envisaged that IOES, the first such institute in Malaysia, will be a centre of excellence in line with the aspirations of the Ministry of Higher Education and Ministry of Science, Technology and Innovation.
-The research mission of this institute is to achieve international excellence, lead in national and regional research programmes, and to be Asia’s leading academic centre for ocean and earth sciences.|
+The research mission of this institute is to achieve international excellence, lead in national and regional research programmes, and be Asia’s leading academic centre for ocean and earth sciences.|